 How to open the door with BioID face recognition and Nuki Smart Lock

 To begin with, the person registers with BioID and gets trained (enrollment).
 During the enrollment process, facial images are created and transformed into a biometric pattern.
 This unique pattern is stored at BioID, together with a unique identification number.
 In the BioID face recognition app, which was modified for Nuki, the user is registered with their personal identification number.
-As soon as the “open door” or “unlock” button in the Nuki app is pressed, the face recognition and liveness detection process is conducted and serves as additional security mechanism: fraud protection against photos, videos and masks makes sure, that no unauthorized person can open the door.
+As soon as the “open door” or “unlock” button in the Nuki app is pressed, the face recognition and liveness detection process is conducted and serves as an additional security mechanism: fraud protection against photos, videos, and masks makes sure, that no unauthorized person can open the door.
 For unlocking the door, two selfies are made and sent to the BioID server.
 In the background, these are again converted into biometric patterns and compared with the stored pattern per identification number.
-If the patterns match and additionally the liveness detection process was successful, the door is opened by the Nuki Smart Lock.
+If the patterns match and the liveness detection process is successful, the door is opened by the Nuki Smart Lock.

 The secure architecture